The BEST Wild Rice Soup – in the Instant Pot! So creamy and simple and ready in an hour. Perfect for fall/winter nights!

 Instant Pot Wild Rice Soup (with mushrooms oh my gosh): This brings us to today.
 Yet another iteration of the wild rice soup that I so know and love.
 This time I ditched the chicken (although, to be fair, you can absolutely keep it around), added mushrooms, and put it in the Instant Pot (affiliate link).
 I know you want to hate me.
 But you do not hate me because this is going to blowyamind.
 The flavor of this soup, thanks to the mushrooms, I think, was so, so, so, so good.
+The prep and cook is SOS-level easy.
 And think about how much wild rice soup I’ve had in my lifetime.
 I feel very qualified to tell you that this right here is how it’s done.
 This is yummy, earthy, middle-of-winter wild rice soup.

 You will obviously need some extras to go with your wild rice soup.

 If it’s just an average Sunday soup day, you better be making a loaf of crusty No Knead Bread.